nafisahomehidauda/-NETWORKWALKS-NAFISAH-B083-WK2-PM1-2-3-4-5/README.md

 ## Overview
 _______________________________
 This covers footprinting the networkwalks.com domain using multiple Kali Linux tools and scanning my own local network with Zenmap .
 One module covers the footprinting phase and the other covers the scanning phase, so together they show how an attacker moves from gathering public information to mapping live hosts on a network.
 All commands were run in Kali Linux (footprinting) and on a Windows PC with Zenmap installed (scanning).
-Every step below includes the exact command used, the result I observed, and a short note on why the finding matters from an attacker's point of view.
---
+---
 🎯 # Objectives
 ____________________________________
 Run WHOIS enumeration on the target domain